entertainmenttechnology/Smith-MTEC3501-HD13-2025S/documents-Class/05_Timelines_Project_Management_Iterative_Design/01_Timeline_creation.md

 ---

-## Best Practices for Using Milestones on a Project Board Timeline
+## Best Practices for Using Milestones on a Project Board Roadmap

 - **Break Down Large Milestones:** Divide large milestones into smaller, manageable tasks to ensure steady progress.
 - **Use Clear Descriptions:** Provide detailed descriptions for both milestones and issues to avoid ambiguity.